 Mr. James W. Green has been our president and chief executive officer since 2007.
 From 2005 to 2007, Mr. Green was regional vice president, California Division, of Quest Diagnostics Incorporated, a leading provider of diagnostic testing, information, and services.
 Before joining Quest, Mr. Green served as senior vice president and general manager of computed tomography for Philips Medical Systems, a global leader in the business of developing, manufacturing, marketing, and servicing medical computed tomography systems.

-Dr. Fred B. Parks served as chairman of the board and chief executive officer of Urologix, Inc. from 2003 to 2008.
-Prior to joining Urologix, Dr. Parks served as president and CEO of Marconi Medical Systems, a multi-modality supplier of medical imaging equipment and, following its acquisition by Royal Philips Electronics, led its integration into the Philips medical business.
+Dr. Fred B. Parks has been the executive chairman and chief executive officer of Enovate Medical since 2015.
+Dr. Parks served as chief executive officer and director of NDS Surgical Imaging, Inc., a provider of advanced medical visualization technology, from 2011 to 2013, and was chairman of the board and chief executive officer of Urologix, Inc. from 2003 to 2008.
+Prior to joining Urologix, Dr. Parks served as president and chief executive officer of Marconi Medical Systems, a multi-modality supplier of medical imaging equipment, and following its acquisition by Royal Philips Electronics, led its integration into the Philips medical business.
 Previously, Dr. Parks held positions as president, chief operating officer, and board member of St. Jude Medical, Inc., a medical device company focusing on implantable cardiovascular products, and as president, chief operating officer, and board member of EG&G, Inc. (now PerkinElmer), a diversified technology company.
-Dr. Parks has also served on the board of directors of Steady State Imaging, LLC, a privately held developer of specialized magnetic resonance imaging technology, since 2010.